-The operating license has then been renewed every two years, as required by the current licensing process.
+The operating license has then been renewed periodically.
 The main support documents based on which the license was granted were the revisions of FSAR which included all the design changes implemented in that period.
 Also, the applications contained descriptions of the major plant processes including the surveillance, configuration management, preventive maintenance, training, etc. and the implementation status of the actions required by CNCAN.

-Currently, the Final Safety Analysis Reports (FSAR) the Cernavoda NPP Units are reviewed and updated every two years, unless otherwise required by CNCAN in an official letter, typically related to operator's request for NPP modification.
-The updated FSAR is submitted to CNCAN and includes mainly the following aspects:
+The Final Safety Analysis Reports (FSAR) for the Cernavoda NPP Units are reviewed and updated periodically.
+The updates to the FSAR are submitted to CNCAN and address mainly the following aspects:

+- new or updated deterministic safety analyses;

-new or updated safety analyses using current best-estimate methods and information;
+- new or updated probabilistic safety assessments;

 - design and procedural changes;

-- results of self-assessments;
+- implementation of actions resulting from the PSR programme;

-- changes of plant procedures;
+- implementation of actions resulting from various safety reviews and from operational experience feedback;

 - the status of the plant programmes with regard to:

 - physical condition of the nuclear power plant;

-- nuclear safety policy;

 - control of modifications;

 - systems surveillance;

-- strategic plan for renewal of nuclear safety analyses;

-- · ageing and environmental qualification;
+- ageing and environmental qualification;

 - radioprotection;

 - environmental impact;

 - organisation and administration;

 - shift structure for maintenance and operating personnel;

 - plant personnel training;

-- · periodic inspections;
+- periodic inspections;

 - systematic revision of spare parts;

 - preventive maintenance;

-- development of the PSR programme;

 - emergency planning;

-- PSA results.

-Based on the results of the surveillance program and periodic review of safety performance, the station established a set of safety performance indicators, which are reported monthly to the station management.
+Based on the results of the surveillance programme and periodic review of safety performance, the station established a set of safety performance indicators, which are reported monthly to the station management.
 Also, the safety performance is reported quarterly to the regulatory authority via Quarterly Technical Reports (QTR).
 The fourth QTR presents a safety performance review of the past year.

-As per regulatory requirement, Quarterly Technical Reports present also monitoring results regarding:
+In accordance with the regulatory requirements, Quarterly Technical Reports present also monitoring results regarding:

 - reliability and reactor safety;

 - station performance;

 - production summary and outages;

 - station operations (plant upsets, reactor performance and fuel management, core monitoring);

 - reportable events (description, root causes, corrective actions and recommendations);

 - plant changes;

 - nuclear fuel;

 - heavy water management;

 - controlled radioactive sources management;

-- radioactive material transportation:
+- radioactive material transportation;

 - radiation control & employee safety;

 - radioactive waste management;

 - radioactive effluents;

 - environmental monitoring;

 - alarms;

 - fire protection;

 - reactor safety assessment;

 - special safety systems;

-- standby safety systems;

-- human resources/training;
+- stand-by safety systems; - human resources/training;